o-flores/busca-livre/README.md

   ### My main objectives by creating this app were:
     - Practice Redux and Redux-Thunk
     - Practice using and real and complex API

+  Feel free to check it out at https://o-flores.github.io/busca-livre/
 </p>

 ## :nerd_face: What I learned?